wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.0.5.3 - 2014/07/18 =
+* Tweak - Update to Product Category create and edit page Sort and display settings in line with Pro version new features for synch.
+* Tweak - On Product category create and edit pages One Level Up Display settings now always show even when Sort and display features are OFF.

 = 1.0.5.2 - 2014/07/16 =
 * Tweak - Added ON | OFF button for Sort and Display Pro Version feature activation on product category pages
 * Tweak - On Product category create and edit pages set switch to OFF to hide Pro settings for better UI.